 Christine Nesbitt is a Canadian Olympic Gold Medallist in long track speed skating.
 Nesbitt won the medal in the 1000m event at the Vancouver 2010 Winter Olympics.
 She also holds a Silver Medal in the Team Pursuit from the 2006 Winter Olympics in Turin.

 Christine established the World Record at the 1000 m distance on Jan.
 28th, 2012 at the Calgary Olympic Oval.
 Her time was 1:12.68, beating the previous record by 0.43 seconds.
 She also holds the Women’s Pursuit World Record with Kristina Groves and Brittany Schussler (2:55.79, Dec.6, 2009, Calgary Olympic Oval.
 Cindy Klassen, Kristina Groves and Christine set the Olympic Women’s Team Pursuit Record in 2006 (Turin).
-After 15 months attempting to recover from injury, she retired from competitive speed skating on June 4, 2015.
+After 15 months attempting to recover from injury, she retired from competitive speed skating on June 4, 2015

 - 2011 – 1) QMI Media Agency; 2) Post Media Network Ltd.; 3) Canadian Sport Awards (Velma Springstead Award); 4) Calgary Booster Club (Henry Viner Trophy).